Review: Meg, Jo, Beth, Amy: The Story of Little Women and Why It Still Matters by Amy Boyd Rioux

 Pauli Murray was a trailblazer who spent her life fighting for civil rights and women’s rights.
 Writer, lawyer, activist, priest, Pauli was a champion for justice.
 Her life is immortalized in this biography told in verse.

 Pauli Murray was a thorn in the side of white America demanding justice and equal treatment for all.
-She was a queer civil rights … Continue reading
+She was a queer civil rights and … Continue reading

 Review: More Awesome Asian Americans by Phil Amara and Oliver Chin